atrocore/docs-old/modules/translations.md

 - **Translation engine** – select the machine translation engine to provide the automated translations to your multilingual fields.
 - **Main Language** – set the main language: choose the language which you consider as a main language in your system.
 - **Authentication Key** – this is a required value to get access to the DeepL translation engine API.
 To obtain it you need to register on the DeepL website.
-- **Default translation status** – here you can set the default translation status which is automatically applied to all multilingual fields (e.g. for a newly created product) and attribute values (eg newly added to a product).
+- **Default translation status** – here you can set the default translation status which is automatically applied to all multilingual fields (e.g., for a newly created product) and attribute values (e.g. newly added to a product).

 ### Default translation status